-7. Repeat steps 1-6 for 3 or 4 additional sections chosen at different positions along the line.
+7. Repeat steps 1~6 for 3 or 4 additional sections chosen at different positions along the line.
 Average all the FWHM values.

-8. Similarly determine the full width at tenth-maximum, FWTM, by repeating steps 1-7 but drawing the horizontal lines at one-tenth the maximum counts.
+8. Similarly determine the full width at tenth-maximum, FWTM, by repeating steps 1-7 but at one-tenth the maximum counts.